Why I Like Bucket Lists

 But I see a bucket list in a completely different light.
 To me it’s a list of accomplishments I’ve already completed combined with a number of things still left to do.
 And the journey I take to completing each item on the list is an accomplishment in itself.
 For example, on my list you’ll see “Ride in a hot air balloon”.
 I added this to my list because 1) I think it would be really cool and 2) I have a pretty big fear of heights.
 By completing this task I will hopefully overcome my fear, just like seeing a tarantula in the Amazon somewhat made me overcome my fear of spiders (I still won’t touch one).You’ll notice that I don’t have things on my list like “Go Sky Diving” or “Learn to fly a plane”.
 That’s because there’s no way in hell I would ever do either of those things, nor do I have any interest in doing them.
 I know my limits.

 Now of course some of the items on the list are just about going to a particular destination and seeing an important landmark or having a particular experience.
 But other items are much more work than that.
 There’s no way I could climb Mt.
 Fuji without losing some weight and getting into serious shape.
+My friend told me that they used workout pills to improve their fitness, similar to what you would find if you click here when working towards a big fitness goal.
 So by working to accomplish that task I will have to force myself to meet other major goals not listed like getting fit.
 Hosting a foreign exchange student will allow us to experience what it’s like to be a parent, something we’ve pursued for just about all of our 5-year marriage.

 When I set out to create a bucket list I knew that it wasn’t something that’s set in stone.
 It’s an ever-changing document.
 As I travel more and experience more of the world there are some things I may want to add and some things I may want to remove from the list.